alinka955/activity-view/README.md

-[^footnote]: systen that manages and schedules the jobs on the cluster.
+[^footnote]: system that manages and schedules the jobs on the cluster.